 Students are only allowed to have one active application per term.
 If you are not accepted for your original program, or you would like to change your program after admission, please contact your admission officer to discuss your options.
 Students are not allowed to pursue more than one program at a time.

 Can I apply to a PhD program if I haven’t completed my master’s degree?

 For the Computer and Information Systems (CIS) program, applicants with an exceptional undergraduate record may be admitted without first holding a master’s degree.
 For the Human Centered Design (HCD) program, applicants are not required to hold a master’s degree.

 Is the application process different for those enrolling part-time?
 What constitutes part-time vs. full-time enrollment?

 - No, the application process is the same regardless of how many classes you intend to take per quarter.
 Eight credit hours (typically 2 courses) is considered full-time enrollment for graduate students.
 Four credit hours per quarter (typically 1 course) is considered part-time.

-- For PhD students: While we encourage full-time enrollment, it is possible to enroll part-time.
+- For PhD and MFA students: While we encourage full-time enrollment, it may be possible to enroll part-time.
 However, you would need approval from your potential faculty advisor as well as the respective PhD committee.

 What is the application process for being an online student?
 Which programs are offered online?